abstracta/jmeter-java-dsl/docs/guide/README.md

 ## Emulate user delays between requests

-Sometimes is necessary to replicate users behavior on the test plan, adding a timer between requests is one of the most used practices.
+Sometimes, is necessary to replicate users' behavior on the test plan, adding a timer between requests is one of the most used practices.
 For example, simulate the time it will take to complete a purchase form.
 JMeter (and the DSL) provide Uniform Random Timer for this purpose.
 Here is an example that adds a delay between four and ten seconds:

 ```java
 import static us.abstracta.jmeter.javadsl.JmeterDsl.*;